 So, keep reading to find out exactly what Australia is famous for worldwide!

 Sydney Opera House is the most iconic sight in the country, and definitely something you’ve heard of.
 The performance arts center is famous for its spherical-sectioned shells, which attract millions of tourists each year.
-In fact, the UNESCO World Heritage Site is one of the most visited tourist attractions in Australia, and one of the most distinct buildings of the 20th century.
+In fact, the UNESCO World Heritage Site is one of the most visited tourist attractions in Australia, and one of the most distinctive buildings of the 20th century.

-As the name suggests, the famous building is located in the Sydney Harbour.
+As the name suggests, the famous building is located in Sydney Harbour.
 It occupies the whole of Bennelong Point, a former island in the Sydney Harbour.

 Bondi Beach is a beach and the surrounding suburb east of Sydney.
 It is one of the most visited tourist locations in Australia, famous for the azure water, sand and beautiful rocks.
 It is featured on pretty much everything about Australia, from postcards to TV shows.